The music program is designed for both serious music study and personal enrichment.

 |MUS 108||Music Cultures of the World||3||

 Examines musical cultures throughout the world with attention to cultural contexts and musical styles, including but not limited to Africa, the Americas, Asia, Near East, Europe and the South Pacific.
-Prerequisites: WR 115 and RD 115 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 |MUS 110||Fundamentals of Music||4||

 Covers the basic concepts of music: pitch, rhythm, meter, intervals, modes, scales, harmony and music notation.
 Introduces the science of sound and music theory terminology.
 Begins development of musical performance skills through singing, clapping and performance on the piano keyboard.
 Includes basic aural/vocal skills.
 Course intended for non-music majors and to prepare students for further music theory study.
-Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisite: MTH 20 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 |MUS 191||Guitar I||2||